russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 1/Thread 1/Day 9.md

 > [!NOTE]
 > • Your first portfolio review will occur in our next class on Friday, November 4.
-> • See notes about how to prepare in the calendar entry for this on Edsby.
+> • Here is how to [[Current Courses/Grade 11 Introduction to Computer Science/Section 1/Portfolios/Initial Portfolio Review|prepare for your portfolio review]].